InfoNaveen/Phishing-analysis-report/README.md

 # Phishing-analysis-report
-# Cybersecurity Internship Task 2: Phishing Email Analysis Report
+# Phishing Email Analysis Report

 ## Objective
 [span_0](start_span)The goal of this task is to identify and analyze the characteristics of a suspicious email to determine if it is a phishing attempt[span_0](end_span).